SMS support that fits real life

 Caregivers can start on an ordinary phone and get support without learning a new app or portal.

-Mira can guide check-ins and assessments that make caregiver burden and wellbeing more visible over time.
+Mira can guide check-ins and assessments that make care capacity, readiness, and support needs more visible over time.

-Caregivers can surface programs they may qualify for and identify the facts needed to narrow down likely fits.
+Caregivers can surface programs worth checking and identify the facts needed to verify official rules.

-Support can include local resources, planning help, and concrete suggestions that reduce confusion and isolation.
+Support can include resource suggestions, planning help, and concrete prompts that reduce confusion and isolation.

-See engagement, assessment completion, and overall burden trends across the pilot cohort.
+Review enrollment, engagement, assessment completion, caregiver-load signals, and benefits interest across the pilot cohort.

-Understand where caregivers are getting stuck, from emotional strain to practical support and benefits questions.
+Understand where caregivers are getting stuck, from emotional pressure to practical support and benefits questions.

 Run a pilot with defined metrics, weekly reviews, and a concrete end-of-pilot readout.